 Zoo Brew is a beer festival at a zoo.
 It’s grrrrreat!
 Sample as many of the 100+ beers as you want, purchase food, rock out to the live bands, and stroll the zoo at night.
 All in a kid-free zone!
 It’s eeeeeeven better!

 Zoo Rendezvous takes place in September each year and is the Memphis Zoo’s largest fundraising event (and wildest party, har har).
 Zoo Rendezvous offers food and drinks from more than 70 Memphis restaurants and live bands on four stages throughout the zoo.
 I’m not lion, toucan have the best time here.
 Not boar-ing at all.

 Overton Park is a pretty little 342-acre public park right in the middle of everywhere you wanna be.
-There’s a nine-hole golf course, some museums, a playground, the Memphis Zoo, and an entertainment stage which I’ll get to in a sec.
+There’s a nine-hole golf course, some museums, a playground, the Memphis Zoo, the Veterans Plaza war memorial, and an entertainment stage which I’ll get to in a sec.
 It’s the perfect place for a picnic and even more perfect-er if there’s Pancho’s cheese dip, just sayin’.